JFtechOfficial/Hyperion_JSON_client/README.md

 ### Requirements

 * An instance of [Hyperion](https://hyperion-project.org) installed and configured (installation and configuration via [HyperCon](https://hyperion-project.org/wiki/HyperCon-Information) is suggested).
-You need to know the local IP address of the machine you installed it
+You need to know the local IP address of the machine you installed Hyperion on

 ## 💾 Installation